Spearhead from Space: Home media

 This serial was released in an omnibus format on VHS in 1988; it was re-released in 1995 as an unedited episodic version, remaining in omnibus format for the United States, Canada, and Australia markets.

 The DVD was first released in January 2001, followed by a re-release (with new outer packaging) in July 2007.
 There was a Special Edition DVD release in May 2011 as part of the Mannequin Mania box set, along with Terror of the Autons; it boasts additional special features and improved remastering.
 All four episodes have been offered for sale on iTunes.

 It was re-released on DVD in 2013 as part of the Doctor Who: The Doctors Revisited 1–4 box set, together with The Aztecs, The Tomb of the Cybermen, and Pyramids of Mars.
 The disc presents the serial as originally broadcast, a single feature in widescreen format, introduced by former show runner Steven Moffat; it includes a documentary on the Third Doctor.

 The serial was released on Blu-ray in July 2013.
 Due to the serial being shot entirely on film, this is the only Doctor Who story from the classic series where a complete high-definition release (with no upconversion) is feasible.
 Reviewing this release, Phelim O'Neill of The Guardian praised the film look of Spearhead From Space, writing, "It sounds like a small thing but it made an incredible difference; this is the only one of the vintage stories to have the picture quality worthy of a HD transfer.
 The Blu-ray looks superb, as if they shot a (very) low-budget Doctor Who movie late in 1969, which is pretty much what they did.
 The sets look sturdier, more colourful, and far better than their usual overlit, studio-bound video camerawork".

 In the original broadcast of episode two, the first fifteen seconds of Fleetwood Mac's "Oh Well (Part One)" can be heard during scenes in the Auto Plastics factory.
 This was removed from some video and DVD releases because of copyright issues.
-It is present on the 1995 VHS release and the 2011 Special Edition DVD, as the track is now covered by the PPL agreement.
+It is present on the 1995 VHS release, the 2011 Special Edition DVD and the 2013 Blu-ray release as the track is now covered by the PPL agreement.